Arc Mouse: Arc Touch Bluetooth Mouse

 To match its Surface devices, Microsoft updated the design of the Arc Touch Mouse.
 The new design is grey and features a new touch strip.
-Bluetooth is used for connectivity.
+Bluetooth is used for connectivity. interestingly, the device has no power switch, as when it is flexed, a piece inside the device actuates to hit an internal switch. it also uses an haptic feedback motor to simulate scrolling.

 Surface Arc Mouse/Microsoft Arc Mouse

 Announced along with the Surface Laptop in 2017, the Surface Arc Mouse replaces the buttons and touch strip with a large capacitive touch surface, and it's available in colors that match the new laptop.
 As of December 2019, the mouse is available on the Microsoft Store for $69.99.